pgoeppin/pgoeppin/README.md

 ## Projects

 Here are a few of my recent projects:
+- Final Project Bootcamp - Data Dashboard: This data visualization project will provide you with valuable information and enable efficient management of your team.
+We hope this service will be a valuable tool to help you achieve your business goals.

-- [Final Proyect Bootcamp DesafioLatam - Data Dashboard BackEnd](https://github.com/Sherydan/backend-proyecto-final) - BackEnd part of the final project of my bootcamp.
+  - [Final Project Bootcamp DesafioLatam - Data Dashboard BackEnd](https://github.com/Sherydan/backend-proyecto-final) - BackEnd part of the final project of my bootcamp.
 It is done with Express.js, jsonwebtoken, bcryptjs with a MVC (model, view, controller) arquitecture.
 The database is done in PostgreSQL.
-- [Final Proyect Bootcamp DesafioLatam - Data Dashboard FrontEnd](https://github.com/Sherydan/proyecto-final-frontend) - FrontEnd part of the final project of my bootcamp.
+  - [Final Project Bootcamp DesafioLatam - Data Dashboard FrontEnd](https://github.com/Sherydan/proyecto-final-frontend) - FrontEnd part of the final project of my bootcamp.
 All is done with React.JS and bootstrap.

 ## Education